willfurnass/sheffield_hpc/using-iceberg/filestore.rst

     mkdir /fastdata/yourusername

+By default the directory you create will have world-read access - if you want to restrict read access to just your account then run

+    chmod 700 /fastdata/yourusername

+after creating the directory

 The fastdata area provides **260 Terabytes** of storage in total and takes advantage of the internal infiniband network for fast access to data.

 Although ``/fastdata`` is available on all the worker nodes, only by accessing from the Intel-based nodes ensures that you can benefit from these speed improvements.